 Step 5: Affix cold leads.

-A 15-foot cold lead is factory installed at the end of the heating element.
+A 15-foot cold lead is factory pre-attached at the start of the heating element.
 This wire will connect to your thermostat, so you’ll need to run it above the subfloor, while not crossing over the heating wire on its way back to the thermostat.
 Secure it with tape or hot glue so that it doesn’t move when the self-leveling cement is applied over the heating element.
 Test the system again using a digital ohmmeter to make sure no damage has occurred.
 If there are any problems, you want to discover them now — before the cement is applied!

 Step 6: Embed the heating element.